-Many of the options set in the Validator Engine Options as well as the message ID options can be exported and imported to and from files (these are probably the most important options for most users).
+Many of the options set in the Validator Engine Options as well as the message ID options can be exported and imported to and from files (these are probably the most important settings for most users).
 You can then backup these files and restore from them.
 For more information, see the Import/Export Options topic.

+•linkcheckercfg.xml - stores additional settings for the link checker (like the path mappings).
 If you have made changes to the link checker configuration file (linkcheckercfg.xml), then you may want to make a backup copy of it.

 •scratchpad1.txt - the contents of the first scratchpad

 •scratchpad2.txt - the contents of the second scratchpad